JetBrains/kotlin-web-site/docs/topics/native/apple-framework.md

 }
 ```

 Here, you call Kotlin classes directly from Objective-C code.
-A Kotlin `object` uses the `<object name>.shared` class
+A Kotlin object uses the `<object name>.shared` class
-property, which allows you to get the object's only instance and call `Object` methods on it.
+property, which allows you to get the object's only instance and call object methods on it.

 The widespread pattern is used to create an instance of the `Clazz` class.
 You call the `[[ DemoClazz alloc] init]` on
 Objective-C. You can also use `[DemoClazz new]` for constructors without parameters.

 Global declarations from the Kotlin sources are scoped under the `DemoLibKt` class in Objective-C.
-All methods are turned into class methods of that class.
+All Kotlin functions are turned into class methods of that class.

 The `strings` function is turned into `DemoLibKt.stringsStr` function in Objective-C, so you can pass `NSString`
 directly to it.
-The return is visible as `NSString` too.
+The return value is visible as `NSString` too.

 ## Use code from Swift

-The framework you compiled has helper attributes to make it easier to use with Swift.
-Let's convert the previous
+The framework you generated has helper attributes to make it easier to use with Swift.
+Let's convert the [previous
-Objective-C example into Swift.
+Objective-C example](#use-code-from-objective-c) into Swift.

 In the framework directory, create the `main.swift` file with the following code: